 I am a Dentist in Kitchener, ON, and each week I like to explore a question that I commonly get at my Kitchener Family Dental office.
 This week, I'd like to discuss address whether or not you can whiten dental crowns.

 Teeth whitening has become a multi-billion dollar industry and each year, Canadians spend more and more on brightening their smiles.
-In some ways, whitening has made people value their smile and teeth more.
+In some ways, whitening has made people value their smiles and teeth more.
 I would say, generally, people tend to have more concern for maintaining their teeth and gums with this increasing focus on their own smile.